 • Choose high-quality cat food that meets your cat’s nutritional needs and preferences.

-• Avoid feeding your cat raw or undercooked meat, fish, or eggs containing worms or bacteria.
+• Avoid feeding your cat raw or undercooked meat, fish, or eggs which could contain worms or harmful bacteria.

-• Unless your vet advises otherwise, feed your cat normally after deworming.
-Though, you may want to offer small amounts of bland food at first, like boiled chicken or rice, to avoid upsetting your cat's stomach.
+• You may want to ease your pet back into their normal diet to avoid upsetting their stomach.
 Gradually reintroduce their regular food over a few days as they recover.

-This combination of ingredients makes ArrowLeaf Pet D Wormer a comprehensive option for addressing worm infestations in cats, while also supporting overall digestive well-being.
-As with any health supplement for pets, it is advisable to consult with a veterinarian before beginning treatment to ensure it is suitable for your cat's specific health needs.
+I could go on, but the proof is in the pudding, so to speak.
+If your cat’s suffering from a nasty infestation, consider giving D Wormer a try and see the results for yourself.
+However, as with any health supplement for pets, it is advisable to consult with a veterinarian before beginning treatment to ensure it is suitable for your cat’s specific health needs.

 Visit us today and discover how we can help you and your furry friends!